SokuDev/4PSoku/README.md

-# AssistSoku
+# 4PSoku
-Adds tag fighter assists in Touhou 12.3
+Makes Touhou 12.3 a 2v2 fighter

 # Build
 Requires CMake, git and the VisualStudio compiler (MSVC).